 Toni B. Morehouse, MA, L-CCC-SLP, BCS-CL

 Toni is a licensed, ASHA certified speech-language pathologist and Board Certified Specialist in Child Language and Language Disorders.
-Her areas of clinical expertise include childhood apraxia of speech and other speech sound disorders, child language disorders, and autism spectrum disorder.
-Toni has presented at local, state, and national levels on these, and other topics.
+Her areas of expertise include childhood apraxia of speech and other speech sound disorders, child language disorders, and autism spectrum disorders.
+She has presented at local, state, and national levels on these, and other topics.

 Carol A. Bowen, MA, L-CCC-SLP